rust-secure-code/cargo-auditable/README.md

 Embedded platforms where you cannot spare a byte should not add anything in the executable.
 Instead they should record the hash of every executable in a database and associate the hash with its Cargo.lock, compiler and LLVM version, build date, etc. This would make for an excellent Cargo wrapper or plugin.
 Since that can be done in a 5-line shell script, writing that tool is left as an exercise to the reader.

-### What about recording the compiler version?

-It's already there.
-Run `strings your_executable | grep 'rustc version'` to see it.
-[Don't try this on files you didn't compile yourself](https://lcamtuf.blogspot.com/2014/10/psa-dont-run-strings-on-untrusted-files.html) - `strings` is overdue for a rewrite in safe Rust.

-### What about reproducible builds?
+### Does this impact reproducible builds?

 The data format is designed not to disrupt reproducible builds.
 It contains no timestamps, and the generated JSON is sorted to make sure it is identical between compilations.

 ### Is there any tooling to consume this data?

 It is interoperable with existing tooling that consumes Cargo.lock via the JSON-to-TOML convertor.
 You can also write your own tooling fairly easily - `auditable-extract` and `auditable-serde` crates handle all the data extraction and parsing for you.

+### What about recording the compiler version?

+It's already there.
+Run `strings your_executable | grep 'rustc version'` to see it.
+[Don't try this on files you didn't compile yourself](https://lcamtuf.blogspot.com/2014/10/psa-dont-run-strings-on-untrusted-files.html) - `strings` is overdue for a rewrite in safe Rust.

 ### What about keeping track of versions of statically linked C libraries?